nithinbaby/weather-forecaster/README.md

 # weather-forecaster

-Dispalys a guage showing weather index at different locations of world
+Displays a guage showing weather index at different locations of world